FardinMahadi/FardinMahadi/README.md

 - 🌱 I'm currently learning **Complete Web Development Course With Programming Hero**
 - 👨‍💻 All of my projects are available on [LinkedIn](https://www.linkedin.com/in/mahadi-hasan-fardin/)
 - 📫 Reach me at **mahadihasanfardin2015@gmail.com**
+- 🚀 Always exploring new technologies and developing software solutions
+- ⚡ Fun fact: I love to solve problems with creative solutions

 ## 🔧 Technologies & Tools